garrandall/popular-music-data/tracks/if-you--lovin--me--silk.md

 Meet me in my bedroom
 So we can laugh the night away
 Im tryin to be forreal
-Wanna show you how i feel
+Wanna show you how I feel
 Inside
-Cuz i know that you feelin like..lovin me!
+Cuz I know that you feelin like...lovin me!

 Chorus 3x

-The lovers have returned to make me wanna make love to you So bring yo sexallent body ova here and let me do the things i do In my bedroom im gone love you down just like a playa would And turn you out my superstar make you feel real good I find out if you feelin like lovin me, sexin me, holdin me, kissin me squezzin me
+The lovers have returned to make me wanna make love to you So bring yo sexallent body ova here and let me do the things I do In my bedroom im gone love you down just like a playa would And turn you out my superstar make you feel real good I find out if you feelin like lovin me, sexin me, holdin me, kissin me squezzin me